WahabMam/FLDQN-Paper-Code/README.md

 # Paper Title: FLDQN: Cooperative Multi-Agent Federated Reinforcement Learning for Solving Travel Time Minimization Problems in Dynamic Environments Using SUMO Simulation

-This repository contains the implementation and results for the FLDQN algorithm, as presented in the related research paper <br>
+This repository contains the implementation and results for the FLDQN algorithm, as presented in the related research paper.

-This repository contains the implementation code for the paper *"FLDQN: A Novel Approach for efficient agents cooperation and travel time manimization Using Federated Learning, Reinforcement Learning and SUMO Simulation"*.
+This repository contains the implementation code for the paper *"FLDQN: A Novel Approach for Efficient Agents Cooperation and Travel Time Minimization Using Federated Learning, Reinforcement Learning, and SUMO Simulation"*.
 The code demonstrates how FLDQN can reduce travel time through efficient learning.

+📄 **Read the full paper here:** [https://www.mdpi.com/1424-8220/25/3/911](https://www.mdpi.com/1424-8220/25/3/911)

 ## Installation